Inverness in Scotland

 Inverness Stone Circle

-Outlander attractions near Inverness Scotland
+Outlander attractions near Inverness in Scotland

 Get to know the Inverness sights of the Outlander novels, for example on an Outlander day tour.
 You'll learn more about the Clava Cairns stone circle and the inspiration for the Outlander novels.